Mount Gangapurna

 4. Biodegradable soap and shampoo

-5. Toothrbushm, toothpaste, and quick-dry towel
+5. Toothbrush, toothpaste, and a quick-dry towel

-6. Sunscreen (SPF 30+), lip balm, and moisturizer
+6. Sunscreen (SPF 30+), lip balm, and moisturiser

-7. Wet wipes and hand sanitizer
+7. Wet wipes and hand sanitiser

 8. Painkiller, altitude sickness medication (Diamox)